Skip to primary navigation Skip to main content

 Professor Neville Owen

-Neville is a Senior Scientist in the Baker Institute‘s Physical Activity laboratory and Distinguished Professor in the Centre for Urban Transitions at Swinburne University.
+Neville is a Senior Scientist in the Institute’s Physical Activity Laboratory and Distinguished Professor in the Centre for Urban Transitions at Swinburne University.
 He has honorary appointments as an Adjunct Professor in the School of Public Health at the University of Queensland, the Department of Medicine at Monash University, and the Centre for Health Research at the University of Southern Queensland.

 Achievements